cbartlett/trello-release-notes/README.md

 ## License

-Copyright (c) 2016 Assembled Brands.
+Copyright (c) 2019 Colin Bartlett.
 Distributed under the terms of the MIT License.